slinkp/practical-deep-learning-fastai/README.md

 To https://huggingface.co/spaces/slinkp/is_it_a_cat
 ```

-If you create the repo on huggingface spaces that may work out of the box?
+If you create the repo on huggingface spaces, and clone it from there, that may work out of the box?
-I think I hit this because I created my own repo, then added my huggingface
+I think I hit this issue because I created my own repo locally, then added my huggingface
 space as a remote.

-Removing the file, rebasing the remove onto the commit that added it so it
+To fix in an existing repo: Remove the large file(s), rebasing the removal onto the commit that added it so it's
-never existed, then re-adding in a new commit AFTER doing `git lfs install`
+like it never existed.
+Then re-add the file in a new commit AFTER doing `git lfs install`.
-seems to have worked.
+That seems to work.

 ### My first working app on Huggingface